infernus01/k8s-clientgo-demo/README.md

 # k8s-clientgo-demo

-A simple Kubernetes client-go example to create a pod.
+A simple example that shows how to use client-go to interact with a Kubernetes cluster by creating a Deployment and a Service.

 ## Usage